DavesCodeMusings/MakerSpace/README.md

 # MakerSpace
-Temporary home for library makerspace code and documentation
+This repository is a temporary home for my local library's makerspace code and documentation.
+Everything here is released to the public domain.